 Next Steps

 The French reform remains a work in progress.
-While most requirements are defined, several detail (specifically use cases and e-reporting) are still being refined.
-Some simplifications were also recently introduced, such as removing the need to include line items details in the B2B international e-reporting.
+While most requirements are defined, several details (specifically use cases and e-reporting) are still being refined.
+Some simplifications were also recently introduced, such as removing the need to include line items details in the B2B international e-reporting, or the need to produce a “blank” e-reporting if no transactions were to be reported.

 Upcoming milestones include: